Lazy22zz/UE5---TankGame/README.md

 - create a blueprint base on this c++ class, called ToonBaseGame
 - delte the tank in the scene
 - change the gamemode to the created one, in project settings.
-- let game strater to be the pawn tank appear.
+- let game strater to be the pawn tank appear, change the default pawn class in bp_toonbasegamemode